Unveiling Downstream Performance Scaling of LLMs: A Clustering-Based Perspective: Experiments

 \subsubsection{Different Extrapolation Formulas}

 We ablate our proposed fitting formula $f(C)=g+(1-g) \cdot e^{-aC^{-b}-c}$ (Ours) by removing or modifying components: (1) $f_1(C)=e^{-aC^{-b}-c}$ (w/o random guess); (2) $f_2(C)=g+(1-g) \cdot e^{-aC^{-b}}$ (w/o constant $c$); (3) $f_3(C) = e^{-aC^{-b}}$ (Direct Power Law~\citep{hu2023predicting}). \cref{tab:ablation_results} shows Extrapolation Error (EE), Task Ratio of predictable subset (TR), and Final prediction Error (FE).
 Our proposed formula $f$ consistently achieves the lowest EE and FE. $f_1$ struggles with finite-answer tasks where small models have non-zero scores. $f_2$ inaccurately assumes perfect scores are attainable, ignoring data limitations and task ambiguities.
-The direct power law ($f_3$) fails to model the 0-1 metric range and the varying difficulty of improvement near random guess and saturation.
-TR's minor influence on prediction error suggests robustness; even with low TR due to non-emergent tasks, their performance can be largely predicted via mapping.
+The direct power law ($f_3$) fails to model the 0-1 metric range and the varying difficulty of improvement near random guess and saturation. \camera{The weak correlation between TR and prediction error demonstrates the robustness of our COD framework: even when the proportion of the predictable subset is low due to non-emergent tasks, the performance of non-extrapolatable tasks can still be accurately inferred through the proposed mapping function.}